Will Jacks: Domestic career

+International career

-In July 2021, Jacks was named in England's One Day International (ODI) squad for their series against Pakistan, after the original squad for the tour was forced to withdraw following positive tests for COVID-19.
+In May 2020, Jacks was named in a 55-man group of players to begin training ahead of international fixtures starting in England following the COVID-19 pandemic.
+In July 2021, he was named in England's One Day International (ODI) squad for home their series against Pakistan, after the original squad for the tour was forced to withdraw following positive tests for COVID-19.

-In April 2022, he was bought by the Oval Invincibles for the 2022 season of The Hundred.
-In August 2022, he scored the highest score in the history of The Hundred, at 108 runs in 48 balls.
-In September 2022, he was named in the England's Test and T20I squad for the series against Pakistan.
-He made his T20I debut on 23 September 2022, against Pakistan.
-He made his Test debut against Pakistan, in the same series, on 1 December 2022.
+In September 2022, Jacks was named in the England's Test and T20I squad for the away series against Pakistan.
+He made his T20I debut on 23 September, against Pakistan.
+His Test debut came against Pakistan in the same tour, on 1 December 2022.

-On 25 February 2023, he named in both England's ODI and T20I squad as injury replacement of Tom Abell, for the series against Bangladesh.
-He made his ODI debut against Bangladesh, on 1 March 2023.
+In February 2023, Jacks was named in both England's ODI and T20I squad as an injury replacement for Tom Abell for the away series against Bangladesh.
+He made his ODI debut against Bangladesh on 1 March.
+Later that year, he was included in the squads for the home series against England and Ireland.

+In May 2024, he was named in England’s squad for the 2024 ICC Men's T20 World Cup tournament.